badsyntax/richardwillis.info/blog/self-hosted-staticman-dokku-nextjs.md

 ## Integrate staticman Into Your Next.js Project

+At a high-level you need to:

+- Read and parse the static markdown files and provide this data to the page component
+- Render a list of comments
+- Render a `html` form that either `post`'s or sends a `xhr`/`fetch` request to the `staticman` endpoint

 The following assumes you have already built a blog system into your Next.js project.
-View this [example blog starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) to see how to set that up.
+(View this [example blog starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) to see how to set that up.)

-### Reading the Comment yaml Files
+### Read & Parse the Comment yaml Files

 Here's an example blog api witten in `TypeScript` that uses `remark` & `rehype` to parse the markdown blog posts, and `js-yaml` to parse the blog comments: